 Swarthmore College Action Steps To Date

 Since 2013, the College has taken more than 30 concrete steps to address campus sexual misconduct, and more are planned in upcoming semesters.
 The College initiated reviews of its policies and procedures through a formal external review (by the firm Margolis, Healy & Associates) and through an internal task force (the Task Force on Sexual Misconduct).
 In addition, the College created five new staff positions, revamped its policies and procedures, increased its programming on sexual violence prevention, added new trainings for faculty and staff, and continues to refine its practices and initiatives.
-The list below details many of the steps involved to get us to this point, as well as what is coming up in the spring semester of 2015.
-If you have any questions, please contact Kaaren Williamsen, our Title IX coordinator, at 610-690-3720.
+The list below details many of the steps involved to get us to this point, as well as what is planned for the future.
+If you have any questions, please contact Kaaren Williamsen, Title IX coordinator, at 610-690-3720.

 College Action Steps May 2013-December 2014

 - In May of 2013, the College commissioned an external review of all of its sexual misconduct policies and procedures by the consulting firm Margolis, Healy & Associates, a firm specializing in campus safety, security, and regulatory compliance.
 (The College has since implemented all of the Margolis-Healy Report recommendations from their July 2013 Interim Report and from their Final Report issued in January of 2014.)

 - Swarthmore also conducted a thorough internal review through the work of the Sexual Misconduct Task Force, chaired by Professor of Sociology, Sarah Willie-LeBreton and composed of students, faculty, staff, alumni, and members of the Board of Managers.
 The Task Force delivered its report to the campus community in Sept.
 2014.